Frequently Asked Questions

 What are the criteria for being selected as a MSc programme student?
 How can I make my application as good as possible?

 First and foremost, the selection among candidates that qualify according to the admission requirements is based on grades.
-However, your motivation for, and knowledge of, industrial ecology, will influence the selection process.
-By writing a good Letter of motivation, where you explain why Industrial Ecology is the right programme for you, you can increase your chances of being selected.
-Also, we recommend including a CV/resume and references from Professors or employers.
 The formal admittance process is performed by the Office of International Relations at NTNU for students with international degrees, and the Admittance office (Opptakskontoret) for student with Norwegian/Nordic degrees.
 Read more about how to apply.

 Student life in Trondheim